Skip to content

 Parkland walk at The Weir Garden

-Enjoy this short, circular walk around the parkland at The Weir Garden, exploring the rich history of the wider estate, discovering the hug variety of wildlife, and taking in the sweeping views over the Herefordshire countryside
+Enjoy this short, circular walk around the parkland at The Weir Garden.
+Explore the rich history of the wider estate, take in parts of the priority habitat restoration project, discover a huge variety of wildlife, and enjoy the sweeping views over the Herefordshire countryside.

 Activities